-Aside from filling in knowledge gaps, VCs use historical alternative data for quantitative forecasting and data validation.
+Aside from filling in knowledge gaps, VCs use historical public web data for quantitative forecasting and data validation.
 Particularly, our client leveraged historical firmographic and employee data to help predict company success, validate business traction, and perform other analysis processes with time-series data.

 "I think the secret is just understanding that no one data source can tell you that a company is good and you have to look at it in combination with everything else."

-By harnessing the power of alternative data, our client was able to find success in one of the most competitive and saturated investment markets globally.
-Likewise, this firm is a leading example of how VCs are able to gain strategic insights, capture a 360° view of companies and professionals, and generate business opportunities with alternative data.
+By harnessing the power of public web data, our client was able to find success in one of the most competitive and saturated investment markets globally.
+Likewise, this firm is a leading example of how VCs are able to gain strategic insights, capture a 360° view of companies and professionals, and generate business opportunities with public web data.